XingruiWang/superclevr-3D-question/README.md

 <span style="color:blue">The code is still updating, and the dataset download link is coming soon.</span>.

-# Image Generation
+# Download Link

+- Images \[[download](https://www.cs.jhu.edu/~xwang378/share/Super-CLEVR-3D/images.zip)\].
+There are 30k images in total.
+The first 20k are used for training, then 5k for validation and 5k for testing.

+# How to generate data by yourself

+## 1. Generate Images and Scene Annotations

-The procedure of image generation is in `scripts/render_images_3D.sh`.
-Please read this documentation for more instructions.
+The scripts for image generation is in `scripts/render_images_3D.sh`.
+Please read this [documentation](https://github.com/XingruiWang/superclevr-3D-question/blob/main/image_generation/README.md) for more instructions.

-## 3D-Aware Question Generation
+## 2. Generate Questions

+As introduced in the paper, we include three types of questions: pose, parts and occlusion.

-1. To generate pose questions
+1. Pose questions

 ```
 cd question_generation